rifusaki/catnip/README.md

 Catnip is a small Jupyter notebook for those obsessive lovers of a specific manga character with spare time and computing power.

-Input some manga pages, add some seeds, and rejoice.
+Input some manga pages, add some seeds, and rejoice at the sight of 40 previous of matches.
+I haven't implemented an actual method to export the files.
+Yet.

 ## Usage
 This is the very inefficient way in which I'm testing this.
 So far.